(This is a guest post by Antoni Sawicki aka Tenox)

 I must say that VMware Workstation Snapshots came very handy for launching and testing of the driver.
 It spared me from constant rebooting and re-launching the whole environment.
 I could load aclock and literarily click “back” like in a web browser.

-Since running the driver on your own system will render it unbootable (you can always do a snapshot or use last known good configuration) I have build a minimal Windows NT Embedded (NTe) image that loads the driver on startup.
-It’s available as VMware machine, and a Qemu image.
+Since running the driver on your own system will render it unbootable (you can always do a snapshot or use last known good configuration) I have built a minimal Windows NT Embedded (NTe) image that loads the driver on startup.
+It’s available as OVA image.

 The next steps may involve porting AA-Lib to NTHAL.
 From there the possibilities are unlimited aalib-quake? 😉